flutesys/slate/source/index.html.md

 Technically speaking, a Flute Mail Environment is just 2 things:

-- A from address (e.g. noreply@yourcompany.com)
+- A from address and name (e.g. Your Name, support@yourcompany.com)
 - A set of primary and redundant providers (e.g. SparkPost and Postmark)

 Different sending environments allow you to organize your different kinds of email, so that your customers can unsubscribe from your marketing email without affecting their password resets.
+It also makes it easier to analyze the deliverability of different types of email.

 Configure your email sending environments on your Flute Mail [dashboard](https://dashboard.flutemail.com/).